 These days, companies make use of heavy-duty asset tags and labels, like Camcode’s line of foil, Metalphoto®, and polyester-constructed products.
-When paired with an asset tracking software management system, these tags contain important information about the item, including its location, maintenance schedule, check-in/check-out schedule, depreciation value, and more.
+When paired with an asset tracking management tool or comprehensive asset tracking solution, these tags contain important information about the item, including its location, maintenance schedule, check-in/check-out schedule, depreciation value, and more.

 Now that you’ve familiarized yourself with how asset tags, in relation to asset tracking, work, let’s see why asset tracking is such an important part of inventory management.
 Here’s what asset tracking will do for your business:

 As mentioned, lost assets can cost just one company millions of dollars per year, but, luckily, instituting a loss prevention program only costs organizations a small initial investment.
 When tags are attached to assets, such as laptops, for instance, the proper managers can use corresponding software to quickly gain access to the history of the laptop, including its whereabouts and the information of the associates who checked it out last.
 Having this data is powerful for companies as it allows them to have a firmer grasp on their internal theft and asset organization plans.

 Opportunities for Easy Reporting and Auditing